 For example, FSSAI’s Alcoholic Beverages Standards Regulations 2018 states- the warning “Consumption of alcohol is injurious to health.
 Be safe -Don’t drink and drive” should be printed on the labels of alcoholic beverages with the font size of not less than 3mm.

-Artwork Font Finder is a free online tool to ensure the right font style and size in your packaging design.
-Determining correct fonts is a crucial part of the artwork approval process.
+Determining the correct fonts is a crucial part of the artwork approval process.
+An Artwork Font Finder is a free online tool to ensure the right font style and size are used in your packaging design.

 1. Identify Fonts